Magnetic order and excitations in the magnetically intercalated van der Waals material Cr$_{\frac{1}{4}}$NbSe$_2$: Results and discussions

 \subsection{Magnetic susceptibility}

-We measured temperature variations of magnetic susceptibility, $\chi$, using a single crystal CrNb$_4$Se$_8$ sample under an external magnetic field of $100~\mathrm{Oe}$.
+We measured temperature variations of magnetic susceptibility, $\chi$, using a single crystal Cr$_{1/4}$NbSe$_2$ sample under an external magnetic field of $100~\mathrm{Oe}$.
 All the data were collected on heating after zero-field cooling (ZFC) and field cooling (FC) for two field directions, $H \parallel c$ and $H \perp c$.
 The results are shown in Fig. \ref{Magnetization}(a).

 At high temperatures, the susceptibilities for the two field directions almost overlap with each other.
 This indicates that the magnetic anisotropy in this system is relatively small and that the magnetic moments in this system can be approximated to be Heisenberg spins.